 The world is so rapidly changing that it’s hard for us to keep up with what’s acceptable and what is not – especially when fun is involved and no one is negatively impacted by the fun.
 For example, one of my good Catholic friends loves slots and asks me, “Is it ok or a sin for me to play

 online US slots on a website?
-I’ve been looking at the slots on this affiliate site and find it quite intriguing!”
+I’ve been looking at slots on this site for US players and find it quite intriguing!”
 Most say that gambling is a sin, but is it still?
 I play a regular Friday night poker game with a group of friends, some of whom are Catholic, and no one seems to have a problem with it.

 Complicating matters is the fact that many of the more well-known Catholic populations are also inclined to be subject to racial or cultural stereotypes.
 Personally, I spring from a long line of Irish Catholics, and I can attest that we have our own cultural ‘crosses to bear’ (so to speak).
 Just for the record, neither drinking, fighting, nor a ‘gift of the gab’ are necessarily a rule in either the Irish population or Catholicism as a whole!

 Many more instances like this have assisted to create a rather skewed vision of ‘the typical Catholic’ — who, in absolute fact, is no more homogeneous than the typical Hindu or typical Jew (neither of which exists in anything but a prejudicial mental ideal)